(NOTE: This post was previously posted in 2021. I recently updated it for 2024.)

 Hours: Daily 10 a.m. to 5 p.m.

-I haven’t been to Johnson’s Corner Farm yet, but hope to check it out this year because I’ve heard great things!
-Most recently, they’ve been nominated as one of USA Today’s Best Apple Orchards in the country.
-Results will be posted September 23.
-If you just want to pick apples, you can take a hayride out to the orchard for $5 on weekdays or $7 on weekends.
+I haven’t been to Johnson’s Corner Farm yet, but I’ve heard great things!
+If you just want to pick apples, you can take a hayride out to the orchard for $8 on weekdays or $10 on weekends.
 (Pay a few dollars more at the gate if you don’t buy online in advance.)
 If you want to enjoy more activities like rock climbing, pedal go-karts, and other play areas, get tickets for the Discovery Barnyard and Animal Farm.
 Live music on weekends from noon to 4 p.m.
-Corn maze is also open on weekends for $7 per person.
-Note: I just saw on their Facebook page that they have pumpkin-gingersnap fro-yo sandwiches, which might be worth the trip alone for me!
+Corn maze is also open on weekends for an additional cost.

 Apple Picking Tips